fondbot/docs/en/drivers/telegram.md

     $this->sendMessage('What\'s your phone number?
 Our support team will call you back.', $keyboard);

 ### Request Location Button
-User can send his current location.
-You can request it by sending `RequestLocationButton` in keyboard.

     $keyboard = (new Keyboard)
         ->addButton(